If you have Google Ad campaigns running, you probably want to know where Google is placing your ads. It's possible with our Ad Intelligence feature!

 For example, for the keyword "adidas running", which has a volume of 38 and on which the Adidas app ranks first organically, the Adidas ad is appearing 28% of the time, the Nike ad is appearing 23% of the time.
 The Adidas training app ad is appearing 19% of the time, and there are 3 more ads that are placed on that keyword (you can click to see which).

-If you'd like to see the SOV result for a keyword that is not in the table, you can type it in the search bar.
+If you'd like to see who is running ads on a keyword that is not in the table, you can type it in the search bar.

 We fetch the ads once a day and calculate the SOV based on the results of the last 90 days.
 "No bid" means that we haven't detected an ad in the last 90 days.